yuktmitash21/MenuScanner/README.md

-# Text Detection Using MLKit
+# AR For Restaurant Menus